rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 **Process:**
 - The user opens the app and immediately sees a grid of recipe cards on the homepage.
-- Each card shows a title and preview of the recipe.
+- Each card shows a name and picture of the recipe.
 - Curious about one, the user clicks on a card.
 - The user is taken to a detail page showing the full title, list of ingredients, and step-by-step instructions.